Welcome to this Subject Guide, which brings together key resources and information for students and staff in the Department.

 A summary of NHS services is available by typing Coronavirus into our regular FAQs.
 These also provide additional information and guidance about accessing our e-resources, using the University, VPNs, etc.

-You can contact me, your Academic Liaison Librarian, for help via email or to arrange an appointment via video chat or phone.
+You can contact us, your Academic Liaison Librarians, for help via email or to arrange an appointment via video chat or phone.
 Please don't hesitate to get in touch if you need support.

 |The Cochrane Library||i